Who makes all of this magic?

 Rebecca was interviewed by North Shore Weekend.
 And she’s honored to have been the subject of an illustration by Barry Blitt, seen below and on the home page.

 Rebecca enjoys storytelling and was honored to guest-host the podcast Changing The Rules with Ray Loewe.
-Click any of the links below to listen and find inspiration in these creative conversations.
+Choose an episode below and find inspiration in these creative conversations.

 In this episode Rebecca is interviewed about her creative take on life and how storytelling informs her projects.